AutoPas/AutoPas/README.md

 cmake ..
 make
 ```
-if you want to use another compiler, specify it before the first cmake call, e.g.:
+if you want to use another compiler, specify it at the first cmake call, e.g.:
 ```
 mkdir build
 cd build